pluralsight/hydra/README.md

 The walk-through below shows you how to use Hydra with some example Ingetors, by running Hydra in local development mode in SBT.
 This is *not* an example of usage in production.

 ### From SBT
+You need to have SBT installed.

-We are using Spray's SBT [Revolver](https://github.com/spray/sbt-revolver) plugin:
+We are using Spray's SBT [Revolver](https://github.com/spray/sbt-revolver) plugin.
+In order to run the example sandbox project, fire up sbt and then type:

 ```
+sbt
-sbt sandbox/re-start
+> sandbox/re-start
 ```

 SBT Revolver forks Hydra in a separate process.
 If you make a code change, simply type re-start again at the SBT shell prompt, it will compile your changes and restart the process.
 It enables very fast turnaround cycles.